grantmcdermott/ritest/README.md

 Our key treatment variable (`b_treat`) is deemed to be statistically significant (p-value of 0.024), even as we cluster the standard errors.

-But let’s see if this result is robust to randomization inference (RI).
+But let's see if this result is robust to randomization inference (RI).
-We’ll perform 1,000 RI permutations on `b_treat`, whilst taking into account the stratified and clustered experimental design of the underlying RCT.
+We'll perform 1,000 RI permutations on `b_treat`, whilst taking into account the stratified and clustered experimental design of the underlying RCT.